JamesWoolfenden/learn-packer/docs/index.md

 specific configuration and keeping that to a minimum.
 Immutable Images are expected to be Stateless.

-### Why not update the images or Configuration manage the images we have?
+### Why not update the images or Configuration manage the images

 In place updates are riskier due to possible downtime, and applying fixes or updates to your current production Instance and Images could case an outage.